MISSION: Raising Hope for Beirut

-November 4th will be the 3 month anniversary of the Beirut explosion.
+November 4th was the 3 month anniversary of the Beirut explosion.

 By now, Beirut news is very minimal here in the U.S., but they still need financial support as they not only suffer the aftermath of a destructive explosion, but are also is dealing with ongoing financial instability, and of course, the effects of COVID-19.

 On November 1st, I ran 13.1 miles (half-marathon) with a goal to raise $13,100 by November 4th.
 Currently, we have raised $9,133!

 A passage that came to mind as I was reflecting more and more about the explosion came from the end of Habakkuk.
 In summary, the prophet shares that even though there is starvation, even though there was hardship of exile for the people, he was going to still joyfully rejoice in the Lord.
 I too hope this is a desire for the Lebanese people, but for us all wherever we are.
 Let us rejoice in the strength He gives us and join together to help in Jesus’ name.

 Struck with the curses of political, economic, financial plus COVID-19 ailments, Lebanon now needs all decent, loving and caring hands in the world to come to its rescue.
 Emergency assistance including, food, provision, medicine, shelter that was urgently needed yesterday are supplemented today with the simplest of needs; cover (glass or other) for the shattered structures of the country.

 The Sovereign Lord is my strength; he makes my feet like the feet of a deer, he enables me to tread on the heights.
 Habakkuk 3:19